qntm/base131072/README.md

 ## How does it work?

 Base131072 is a 17-bit encoding.
-Essentially, we take the input binary data as a sequence of 8-bit numbers, compact it into a sequence of bits, then dice the bits up again to make a sequence of 17-bit numbers.
+We take the input binary data as a sequence of 8-bit numbers, compact it into a sequence of bits, then dice the bits up again to make a sequence of 17-bit numbers.
 We then encode each of these 2<sup>17</sup> = 131,072 possible numbers as a different Unicode code point.

 ### Padding